dubiousconst282/DistIL/README.md

 ```

 ## Method Inlining
-The inliner will aggressively inline any calls for non-virtual method defined in the same assembly, whose IL-code size was originally less than 32-bytes.
-Recursive inlines are not currently accounted for, and so this may significantly increase the assembly size and possibly cause performance regressions if the optimizer is enabled globally.
+Aggressively inline calls for any non-virtual method defined in the same assembly and originally smaller than 32 IL instructions.
+Recursive inlines are not currently accounted for, and so this may significantly increase the output assembly size and possibly cause performance regressions if the optimizer is enabled globally.

-It heavily depends on `IgnoresAccessChecksToAttribute` in order to effectively inline methods accessing private members.
+Inlining of methods accessing private members is supported by disabling runtime access checks via `IgnoresAccessChecksToAttribute`, which is undocumented but supported since _.NET Core 1.0_ and by newer versions of _Mono_.

 ## Scalar Replacement
-SROA removes simple non-escaping object allocations by inlining constituent fields into local variables.
+Removes simple non-escaping object allocations by inlining constituent fields into local variables.
 An object allocation is considered to be non-escaping if all uses throughout the method are from field related instructions.

 ### Example